astropy/astropy/docs/visualization/wcsaxes/index.rst

-WCSAxes supports a number of advanced plotting options, including the ability to control which axes to show labels on for which coordinates, overlaying contours from data with different coordinate systems, overlaying grids for different coordinate systems, dealing with plotting slices from data with more than two dimensions, and defining custom (non-rectangular) frames.
+WCSAxes supports a number of advanced plotting options, including the ability to control which axes to show labels on for which coordinates, overlaying contours from data with different coordinate systems, overlaying grids for different coordinate systems, dealing with plotting slices from data with more dimensions than the plot, and defining custom (non-rectangular) frames.

 Using WCSAxes
 =============